nationalarchives/da-ayr-design-documentation/architecture-design-records/006-Permissions-modelling.md

 resources they have access to.
 The client can then use this token to make decisions on whether the user can access protected resources on the server.

-Keycloack offers different authorisation strategies, which can also be combined to model complex requirements.
+Keycloak offers different authorisation strategies, which can also be combined to model complex requirements.
 The main ones are:

 * **RBAC** - Role Based Access Control